7 ways inflation affects your finances, and what to do about each one

 If your income is fixed or near-fixed, the first step is reviewing your expenses for areas where you can reduce costs.
 Beyond this, consider whether some of your savings could be working harder in diversified investments designed to deliver returns above inflation over the medium term.
 For retirees, effective retirement planning requires a considered mix of income and growth assets to outpace the long-run average CPI rise.
 Without assets growing faster than prices, long-term savers quietly lose ground each year.

 If the current economic cycle has you questioning whether your income, savings, and investments are positioned correctly, a short review of how inflation is affecting your own numbers can highlight risks not obvious at first glance.
-Book a complimentary financial health check.
+Book a complimentary initial meeting.

 If you hold debt, inflation can work in your favour.
 When prices rise, the dollars you use to repay your loan represent less real purchasing power than the dollars you originally borrowed.
 Over time, inflation effectively shrinks the real value of a fixed-rate debt.